A. Clinical context and clinical manifestations

 Criteria for severity assessment of acute cholangitis: Tokyo Guidelines

-“Mild (grade I)” acute cholangitis is defined as acute cholangitis which responds to the initial medical treatmenta
+“Mild (grade I)” is defined as acute cholangitis that is responsive to initial medical treatment.

 “Moderate (grade II)” acute cholangitis is defined as acute cholangitis that does not respond to the initial medical treatmenta and is not accompanied by organ dysfunction